QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/javafx/index.md

 #### Loading a Locale

-To load a FXML using texts from a language file, use:
+To load an FXML using texts from a language file, use:

 ```java
 // import java.util.Locale;